 An Advertising Bandwagon

-The first use of the phrase seems to be in a 1933 Evansville Press publication.
-The Walsh Baking Company describes their Golden Toast product as “the first improvement since sliced bread.”
-In the following year, Bell Bakeries advertised their freshness-dated bread as “the most progressive step…in the baking industry since sliced bread.”
+A 1933 Evansville Press publication appears to be the first to use a variation of the “greatest thing since sliced bread” idiom.
+The Walsh Baking Company calls their Golden Toast “the first improvement since sliced bread.”
+In 1934, Bell Bakeries used the quote “the most progressive step…in the baking industry since sliced bread” to describe their freshness-dated bread.

 A Way to Show Appreciation